ThoughtfulCloud/AmazonScheduleFinder/README.md

 # AmazonScheduleFinder
-This is a power shell script to notify you of open schedules
+This is a power shell script to notify you of open schedules for Amazon Whole Food Delivery.

+Requirement:
+1. Window Machine
+2. You must enable permission to run power shell.
+See instruction below
+3. This only works after you have already logged into your Amazon account and with everything selected in your cart and you must already see the below screen: